albertovpd/ai_master_viu/README.md

-# ai_master_viu
+# Artificial Intelligence master.
+### International University of Valencia.

+Hi there!
-Currently enrolled in an AI master's.
-Here I'll upload highlighted assessments from passed courses.
+I am currently enrolled in this AI master's degree.
+Here I will upload some highlighted assessments from already passed courses.

+It is going to be a while before **clustering** or **NN** assessments are uploaded.